KwanLab/Autometa/docs/source/nextflow-workflow.rst

 .. image:: ../img/progress.png

-When its complete, the output will be stored in your designated output folder, in my case ``/home/same/Trial/Autometa_output`` (See :ref`quickstart-menu-4`).
+When the run is complete, output will be stored in your designated output folder, in my case ``/home/same/Trial/Autometa_output`` (See :ref`quickstart-menu-4`).

 Basic